deorder/spud-tune/README.md

 ## Usage

-First unpack the SPUD archive using a Zip-file unpacker (unzip, 7zip) which you can find at:
+First unpack the SPUD archive using a Zip-file unpacker (unzip, 7zip).
+You can find the archive to unpack at:

 ```
 C:/<Username>/AppData/Local/Oculus/Spud/HMD_WMHDXXXXXXXXXXX.spud